 - If you do live streams, add the schedule to the splash screen.

-- Use a background that will make the text readable in the thumbnail that will be generated from this image.
+- Use a background that will make the text readable in the thumbnail that will be generated from the image.

-- Here is an example of how it should look.
+- Here is an example of how it should look like.

 STEP 10: ONCE YOUR VIDEOS ARE LIVE

 - Start planning your next project topic while we are handling your payment!